Model Selection Consistency of Lasso for Empirical Data

 If the number of nonzero elements is less than $14$, we select the number in sequence.
 The rest of the other elements in this gather are shrunk to zero.
 The number of observations and the parameters are chosen as Table \ref{table:1}.
-And the predictors are made from Gaussian random generation.
-Among this table, lasso select the right variables in the first six items in the list and wrong in the rest.
+The predictors are made from Gaussian random generation.
+Among this table, lasso selects the right variables in the first six items in the list and selects the wrong variables in the remaining items in the list.

-We all consider high dimensional settings here.
-And the results indicate that, when $q$ increase, the sample size needs to be increase too.
-As a contrast, the number of zero elements has less influence on the lasso's (in)consistency in model selection.
+The high dimensional settings are considered.
+The results indicate that $q$ is always required to be small enough for the efficiency of the lasso.
+When the number of critical factors increases, the sample size needs to be increased too to make sure the lasso chooses the right model.
+In contrast, the number of zero elements has less influence on the lasso's (in)consistency in model selection.

-\subsection{Different noise terms}
+\Subsection{Different noise terms}